Harrisburg Firm Investigates Accounting and Auditing Malpractice

 A certified public accountant is a licensed professional, who must adhere to ethical and professional standards.
 Failure to do so can result in financial losses for users who have relied on the accountants’ or auditors’ reports or advice.
 When that happens, the wronged party can pursue a malpractice lawsuit against the accounting firm.
 But proving that case requires evidence of negligence that can only come from an expert in accountancy.

-At times, CPAs can find themselves having to defend their work and their actions even when they are able to evidence that they were in full compliance with ethical and professional standards.
+At times, accountants can find themselves having to defend their work and their actions even when they are able to evidence that they were in full compliance with ethical and professional standards.
 Presenting their work to scrutiny by an objective, independent third party can help bolster their assertion that they executed their responsibilities in a professional, diligent manner.

 At Breon & Associates, Accountants and Advisors, we provide reliable litigation support in accounting and auditing malpractice cases.
 Working with plaintiff or defense attorneys, we carefully examine records to determine if the accountant or auditor has in fact breached professional standards and directly caused client losses.
 We even calculate the amount of losses, which often requires complex analysis.
 If the case goes to trial, our experts make credible witnesses, presenting clear, compelling evidence to bolster your case.